vinz3872/vuejs-tree/README.md

 #### onNodeSelected
 Called when a node is selected.
-`treeOptions.treeEvents.selected.fn`
+`myCustomOptions.treeEvents.selected.fn`

-#### onNodeExpanded && onNodeCollapsed
+#### onNodeExpanded
 Called when a node is expanded.
-`treeOptions.treeEvents.expanded.fn`
+`myCustomOptions.treeEvents.expanded.fn`

-Called when a node is collapsed.
+Or called when a node is collapsed.
-`treeOptions.treeEvents.collapsed.fn`
+`myCustomOptions.treeEvents.collapsed.fn`

 #### onNodeChecked
 Called when a node is collapsed.
-`treeOptions.treeEvents.checked.fn`
+`myCustomOptions.treeEvents.checked.fn`

 ### Tree row
 You can call your own function here by assigning a function pointer in the tree options.
 It will replace the existing behavior of the tree for this event.
 You can also disabled an event by changing it's state to false.

 #### toggleSelected
-Called when a node is selected.
+Called when a node is selected. `myCustomOptions.events.selected.fn`
-`treeOptions.events.selected.fn`

 #### toggleExpanded
-Called when a node is expanded or collapsed.
+Called when a node is expanded or collapsed. `myCustomOptions.events.expanded.fn`
-`treeOptions.events.expanded.fn`

 #### toggleChecked
-Called when a node is checked.
+Called when a node is checked. `myCustomOptions.events.checked.fn`
-`treeOptions.events.checked.fn`

 #### editableName
-You can call a special function who can be used to edit a node, usually with Ajax request, if you assign it's pointer `treeOptions.events.editableName.fn`
+You can call a special function if you assign it's pointer in `myCustomOptions.events.editableName.fn` Or you can call an existing event by assigining it's name in `myCustomOptions.events.editableName.calledEvent`

-Or you can call an existing event by assigining it's name in `treeOptions.events.editableName.calledEvent` example : `treeOptions.events.editableName.calledEvent = 'selected'`
+example : `myCustomOptions.events.editableName.calledEvent = 'selected'`

 ## Methods